 Almost all of the SEO guides on the internet help you rank for competitive keywords and be found by potential customers.
 However, to successfully close a client, simply being found is not enough.
 You need to capture the user’s attention and sufficiently impress them, or you risk losing out to other competitors with equally strong SEO strategies who rank on the search results right next to you.

 Video is your biggest tool to ensure that potentials customers choose you after they find you.
 And this wisdom is backed up by statistics too.
 According to a Forrester Research study, pages with video are 53x more likely to rank on page #1 of Google Search results.

 Here are 3 tips to overhaul your SEO strategy by incorporating video:

 Good Content in a Pretty Package

 This is generally true for any and all content or copy you post on your website.
-However, videos are more suited to sharing and embedding, which means that useful video content can potentially drive more backlinks to your website than equally useful text content.
+However, videos are more suited to sharing and embedding, which means that useful video content can potentially drive more backlinks to your website than equally useful text content (link building).
 The simple reason why videos go viral, and articles don’t, is because videos capture the attention of the viewer and are easily shareable across multiple platforms.